Simulation-Software-Engineering/Lecture-Material/06_miscellaneous/floss_licenses_slides.md

 ## Creative Commons Licenses

-- Not everything is code, cc licenses is specifically for creative work that is not code.
+- Not everything is code, CC licenses is specifically for creative work that is not code.

 - The basis, plain **CC** or **CC0**: copyright waived, do what you want
 - Restrictions are _"substracted"_: